Photo by rawpixel on Unsplash

 As for advertising, I also post about the plant sale on Facebook, to reach a broader audience.
 Sometimes customers aren’t able to come out to purchase the plants, but are still willing to pre-order and pick up later.

-How profitable has this endeavor been?
+How profitable has selling plants been?

 The seed packets at the dollar store are discounted at 4 for one dollar.
 Each packet can contain any number of seeds (depending on specific plant type.), By working the numbers, I’ve found we average a cost of 7 cents per plant.
 This includes seed purchase plus materials.